 Since 1987, the International Engineering Program has provided an unmatched global engineering experience for students looking to leave their mark on society.
 Jointly administered by the College of Engineering and the College of Arts & Sciences, the IEP marries engineering and foreign language during a seamless five-year experience.

 Students here do not just learn about global engineering, they live it.
 Students spend a year abroad studying at a partner university and interning at a prestigious engineering firm like BMW, Bayer, Hasbro, Johnson & Johnson, Siemens and many more.
-Since 1990, the IEP has placed more than 470 students in six-month, paid internships in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Brazil, Canada and China.
+Since 1990, the IEP has placed 511 students in six-month, paid internships in Germany, France, Switzerland, Liechtenstein, Spain, Mexico, Chile, Brazil, Canada and China.
 Now that’s real-world experience.

 Engineering graduates with foreign language skills and international experience are in demand.
 Our graduates often command high salaries and gain entry into leadership-track positions because of their deep understanding and appreciation of the global economy.
 That understanding makes them attractive even in times of economic downturn as companies look for new partners and markets in foreign lands.